 This scandal occurred in 2016, involving the Malaysian Immigration Department, which is considered to have been part of long-standing small-scale corruption such as bribery.
 An internal probe revealed several forms of corruption, including the tampering of the online system within the immigration department, which allowed for the access of cash and the movement of individuals who were not in line with immigration rules.

 Although it is clear that there has been extensive effort to tackle corruption, it remains a significant issue with significant economic and social repercussions.
 The level of corruption has remained high, questioning the effectiveness of strategies in combating corruption.
 This includes the effectiveness of MACC, which aims to investigate corruption at higher levels.
 However, the fact that it is subservient to the Prime Minister’s department limits its capacity as a way in which to prosecute high profile corruption cases.

 It is additionally key to highlight why Malaysia is so prone to corruption.
-There are a number of factors which have undermined anti-corruption policies, including not wanting to tackle political corruption, as well as defects in Malaysia’s political systems, culture and institutions.
-Further reasoning of the ineffectiveness of government initiatives which aim to tackle corruption includes low public support towards government efforts, the inability to address the root cause of this issue and reluctances and duplications (Figure 3).
+Many factors have undermined anti-corruption policies, including failing to tackle political corruption and defects in Malaysia’s political systems, culture, and institutions.
+Further reasoning of the ineffectiveness of government initiatives that aim to tackle corruption includes low public support towards government efforts, the inability to address the root cause of this issue and reluctance and duplications (Figure 3).

 Factors that affect Malaysia’s ability to tackle corruption.

 In addition, greater corruption prevention strategies should be implemented.
-This includes within Corporate Social Responsibility practices, where in such instances, a company’s risk of bribery and corruption should be assessed and mitigated within the overall approach to corporate social responsibility.
-This will ensure that corruption is tackled from within governments, rather than focusing on external ways in which corruption can be tracked and investigated.
+This includes corporate social responsibility practices, wherein a company’s risk of bribery and corruption should be assessed and mitigated within the overall approach to corporate social responsibility.
+This will ensure that corruption is tackled from within governments, rather than focusing on external ways to track and investigate corruption.